-This one-credit course includes two in-person class sessions that are held on two weekend days one month apart.

-- The course includes self-directed activities outside of the classroom sessions. - During the class meetings, didactic presentations will be balanced by group exercises, outdoor activities, in-class student presentations, and video presentations. - For zoom students, activities will be self-directed in outdoor spaces near their homes while the class is exploring locations near campus. - Course activities include readings from assigned text and articles, written work, reflection exercises, and in-class presentations. - Each class meeting will include classroom time and outdoor activities on campus.
+- This one-credit course includes two in-person class sessions that are held on two weekend days one month apart. - The course includes self-directed activities outside of the classroom sessions. - During the class meetings, didactic presentations will be balanced by group exercises, outdoor activities, in-class student presentations, and video presentations. - Course activities include readings from assigned text and articles, written work, reflection exercises, and in-class presentations. - Each class meeting will include classroom time and outdoor activities on campus.
 Students should dress appropriately for the weather.
 I recommend bringing extra layers, a warm drink, and whatever you need to be comfortable.